merkdirwas1/Studienprojekt-TE-3/README.md

 ## Methods

 **Definition class:**<br>
-A class is defined by a specific feature of the Tasks as, language, Size, Task Domain.
-If Tasks are sharing a feature they are part of the same group.
+A class is defined by a specific feature of the tasks, such as the language used, the size of the task or the task domain.
+If tasks share a feature, they are part of the same group.

 **Definition Size groups:**<br>
-To investigate the impact of the size on the LogMe Score I defined 4 groups of sizes.
+To investigate the impact of size on LogMe scores, I defined four size groups.

 | **Name** | **Datapoint Range**    | **Size**  |
 |----------|------------------------|-----------|